adobe/aepsdk-analytics-android/Documentation/getting-started.md

 ## Before starting

-Analytics extension has a dependency on [AEP Core SDK and AEP Identity SDK](https://github.com/adobe/aepsdk-core-android#readme) which must be installed to use the extension.
+Analytics extension has a dependency on the [Mobile Core and Identity extensions](https://github.com/adobe/aepsdk-core-android#readme) which must be installed to use the extension.

 ## Add Analytics extension to your app